Frequently Asked Questions

 Tibbs House offers academic support during the weeknight Prep sessions.
 This tuition service is free of charge to our boarders and occurs in the Quiet Room.
 There are two tutors available each night - one is a Master at Auckland Grammar School and other is one our Gap Tutors.

-There are also several private tutoring agencies in the local area (details are available online) and the Director of Boarding also has a list of Senior School students who offer private tutoring after School hours.
+There are also several private tutoring agencies in the local area and the Director of Boarding also has a list of Senior School students who offer private tutoring after School hours.

 If I cannot get hold of my son on his cell phone, who should I ring?